 Once such skills are embedded, children will require opportunities to build their independence as well as access a wide range of reading experiences in which they can utilise their increasing understanding of texts and reading skills.

 This is an exciting time for reading at Tudor Primary School.
 Since Autumn 2016, there has been increased investment in the reading opportunities and resources in school.
 As well as the introduction of a brand new reading scheme, we have updated the quality of the reading material in the school library.

 The teaching staff are also receiving training about the provision of high quality reading in their classes.
 The school has also accessed specialist support to help us to further build upon the recent progress in phonics.
 We will keep you updated about the impact of this.

 Other strategies that are clearly making a difference include the year 2 reading drive.
 The classes are opened early to allow children and adults to share the enjoyment of reading every day.
 Feedback has been overwhelmingly positive.

-Please keep an eye on this section of the website- we will be sharing helpful documents and teaching tips that will support you and your children with their reading at home.
+Please keep an eye on this section of the website- we continue to share helpful documents and teaching tips that will support you and your children with their reading at home.

 A word document with the key question types can be downloaded using the link below.